weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 }
 ```

 Here's what's happening: we create a new buffer `B` to store the compiled binary code, then pass both the buffer and the module `M` to TPDE for compilation.
-If TPDE encounters an issue, we return an error.
+If TPDE fails, we bail out with an error.
 On success, we wrap the result in a `MemoryBuffer` and return it.
 (Note: LLVM still uses `char` pointers for binary buffers and the [three-way definition of `char` in the C Standard](https://www.open-std.org/JTC1/SC22/WG14/www/docs/n1256.pdf){:target="_blank"} falls on our feet sometimes, but it's difficult to change in a mature codebase like LLVM.)

-And that's it for the basic integration!
-The beauty of this approach is that there's no need to patch LLVM — this works with official release versions.
+For the basic integration this is it!
+No need to patch LLVM — this works with official release versions.
 We can compile simple LLVM IR code already:
 ```llvm
 > cat 01-basic.ll
 ; ModuleID = 'test.ll'